Meet The Team

 Andy leads on the company's Quietway cycle route work in London and presents on the Institute of Highway Engineers Cycling Infrastructure Planning & Design Professional Certificate course.
 He is experienced in Transport Assessment and development work and is a Fellow of the Society of Road Safety Auditors.

 Outside of work Andy enjoys all types of cycling, especially mountain biking and is also a keen motorcyclist.
-He enjoys spending time resurrecting his old VW camper and trying to outwit his two Bassett Hounds.
+He enjoys spending time resurrecting his old VW camper and trying to outwit his Bassett Hounds.

 Technical DirectorCEng FICE MCIHT FIHE